OBIS-0003: Attribution Tag Data Model and Exchange Format#

 context | object | optional | Free-form JSON object for additional metadata (e.g., case identifier, jurisdictional context). |

-A tag bundle bundles tags and (optionally) clusters with shared header defaults.
+A tag bundle bundles tags with shared header defaults.

 | Field | Type | Required | Description |